Colmc2966/battleships/README.md

   -  Link the Heroku app to the correct repository
   - Click on deploy

-The live link of my project can be found here - [General Knowledge quiz](https://colmc2966.github.io/General-knowledge-quiz/)
+The live link of my project can be found here - [Battleships](https://battleshipsp3project.herokuapp.com/)

 ## Credits